dev-mhowells/web-applications/challenges/05_test_driving_route_with_database.md

 ## Exercise Two

-Test-drive a route `POST /albums` to create a new album.
+Use the Design recipe to test-drive a route `POST /albums` to create a new album.
 The HTTP request sent to this route should contain three body parameters for:
   * the `title` of the new album
   * the `release_year` of the new album
   * the `artist_id` of the new album